jduffield65/coppafish/docs/pipeline/stitch.md

 The blue spots are duplicate spots (detected on a tile which is not the tile whose centre they are closest to).
 For each duplicate spot, we expect there is a non-duplicate spot in red, detected on a different tile but with the same global coordinate.
-We can see this in the *Zoom* plot showing the intersection between tile 1 and tile 2 (indicated by a green box in the *Full* image).
+We can see this in the *Zoom* plot, showing the intersection between tile 1 and tile 2 (indicated by a green box in the *Full* image).

 These duplicate spots will be removed in the [*get reference spots*](get_reference_spots.md#duplicates)